 If you are licenced through a professional body (e.g. QBCC), then include your licence or registration number.
 You can also include a direct link to the licence lookup section of the registering organisation so people can check for themselves.

-Don’t hide your address, phone number or email, forcing people to only use your contact form on your site to contact you.
-This is a common tactic used by scammers, and is a trust breaker for many people.
+Don’t hide your phone number or email, forcing people to only use your contact form on your site to contact you.
+This is a common tactic used by scammers and is a trust breaker for many people

 Hiding your phone number so you won’t be interrupted is another way of saying “I am more important than you.
 Please go away.”
+Making them search through your site for your number buried as deep in your content as a missing sock in a sock drawer is a guaranteed way to annoy customers.
 The good news is that people will go away.
 The bad news, is so will your business.

 There is a great invention called an answering machine you can buy to add to most traditional home phones.
 Most mobile phone services also have a message bank service.
 Use it then return calls when you are available.